-- business real property that is leased between your fund and a related party of your fund - some investments in related non-geared trusts or companies - most investments and loans entered into before 11 August 1999.
+- business real property that is leased between your fund and a related party of your fund - some investments in related non-geared trusts or companies.

 In-house assets can't be more than 5% of your fund's total assets.